JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Finds the command line arguments within a given path.

 ```
-FUNCTION AfxPathGetArgs (BYREF wszPath AS CONST WSTRING) AS CWSTR
+FUNCTION AfxPathGetArgs (BYREF wszPath AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |